CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 ```

 #### `u_die`, `npc_die`
-You or NPC will instantly die
+You or an NPC will instantly die.
+If the target is an item, it will be deleted.

 ##### Valid talkers: